cis571/lc4-labs/lab3-singlecycle/lab3-singlecycle.md

 declared in the `lc4_processor` module and must be connected properly for the test scripts to work.

-All told, your implementation should need at most 150-200 lines of Verilog.
+All told, your implementation should need around 150-200 lines of Verilog.

 ## Disallowed Verilog Operators